devangnp/devangnp.github.io/_posts/2020-04-30-overload-bit-isis-ospf.md

                     > to 1.1.23.2 via ge-0/0/1.23, Push 52
 ```

-Traceroute or ping to R6 from R2 will be sucessful:
+Traceroute or ping to R6 from R2 will be sucessful and showing the path R2 to R3 to R4 to R5 to R6:
 ```
 root@r2# run traceroute 192.168.1.6
 traceroute to 192.168.1.6 (192.168.1.6), 30 hops max, 52 byte packets